woutervddn/cockpit/README.md

 1. Download the Cockpit Dokku repository (as a repo, not as git) to your development machine
 2. Make sure your development machine has the rights to push to the Dokku instance
 3. Add the Dokku remote address: `git remote add dokku dokku@your.dokku.url:APPNAME` where `your.dokku.url` points to your machine and `APPNAME` is the name of your Cockpit application
-4. Push to your code to Dokku: either use `git push dokku master` or `git push dokku master:refs/heads/master` when the first one fails (sometimes this happens on first builds).
+4. Push to your code to Dokku: either use `git push dokku next:master` or `git push dokku next:refs/heads/master` when the first one fails (sometimes this happens on first builds).
+(Note: first build takes long enough to grab yourself a coffee)
 5. Login to your Dokku instance and create a new MongoDB: `dokku mongo:create APPNAMEDB` where `APPNAMEDB` is the name of your mongo database.
 6. Link your Mongo Database to your application: `dokku mongo:link APPNAMEDB APPNAME` where `APPNAMEDB` is the name of your db in step 5 and `APPNAME` is the name of your app in step 3.
 7.